ScarletCatalie/ScarletCatalie.github.io/drafts/2019-12-21-Games-wot-I-played-in-2019.md

 ![](https://raw.githubusercontent.com/ScarletCatalie/ScarletCatalie.github.io/master/assets/Battletech.jpg)

+Hey kid.
+Did you, uh... know that I, Nat Clayton, enjoy big stompin' robots?

-2019 was a year for giant robots.
-We launched <a href="https://itch.io/b/343/can-androids-pray">our own sad mech game</a> in July, sure - an existential drama that left plenty of folk crying and shaking when trying it out at shows.
+This July, we launched <a href="https://itch.io/b/343/can-androids-pray">our own sad mech game</a> - an existential drama that left plenty of folk crying and shaking when trying it out at shows.
 A roaring success, then.

-In 2019, I spent way more time in other people's cockpits.
-I caught up on Titanfall (we'll get to that), spent a lot of time in a hacked-together Hawken server, and finally checked out Neon Genesis Evangelion when its Netflix release brought the discourse screaming onto my feed.
+But in 2019, I spent way more time in other people's cockpits.
+I caught up on Titanfall (we'll get to that), spent a lot of time in a hacked-together Hawken client, and finally checked out Neon Genesis Evangelion when its Netflix release brought the discourse screaming onto my feed.
 More importantly, I returned to Harebrained Schemes' BattleTech, picking up the season pass and bringing a full Career to completion.

 What a game, y'all.
 Now complete, BattleTech is a phenomenal package.
 Urban missions present new tactical opportunities, where movement is never a given and cover never permanent.
 I picked up the Bull Shark, HBS' bespoke new Assault mech, at the very end of my run - the game rewarding my hard work with an absolute bastard of a 'bot that can turn foes to scrap with a look.